NPeyralans/Project2/README.md

 - Docker-compatible for easy local or remote deployment

 ## Limitations
-This is a rudimentary project meant for improving front-end to back end interaction; It is lacking significantly in sanitizing user input which could have significant improvments.
-As it is, there is no sanitation.
+This was a rudimentary project to practice front end and back end connections as well as database creation and queries.
+There is no input sanitation as there should be in a production environment; however, that was accepted because all the code was produced within a 30 hour period.